-- Create an easy-to-modify document that can evolve as downtown needs change and future downtown master planning occurs. - Regulate the safety and flow of pedestrian & vehicular traffic. - Define a standard of visual appropriateness and streetscape conformity within historic downtown Portsmouth. - Create outdoor dining spaces easily usable by people with disabilities. - Require annual application & applicable permits from to/from City to confirm compliance with required spacing, ingress/egress, pedestrian/patron flow, and accessibility and other safety requirements in order to obtain Certificate of Occupancy for usage of outdoor public space, issued following satisfactory inspection confirming compliance with design. - Application required to include drawings and cut sheets, detailed plans and any power sourceRedmond requirements.
+- Create an easy-to-modify document that can evolve as downtown needs change and future downtown master planning occurs. - Regulate the safety and flow of pedestrian traffic. - Define a standard of visual appropriateness and streetscape conformity within historic downtown Portsmouth. - Create outdoor dining spaces easily usable by people with disabilities.